 West Palm Beach is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 106,779 people and 53 constituent neighborhoods, West Palm Beach is the 20th largest community in Florida.

-West Palm Beach is a decidedly white-collar city, with fully 85.25% of the workforce employed in white-collar jobs, well above the national average.
-Overall, West Palm Beach is a city of service providers, sales and office workers and professionals.
-There are especially a lot of people living in West Palm Beach who work in office and administrative support (12.68%), sales jobs (12.49%) and management occupations (10.00%).
+West Palm Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, West Palm Beach is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in West Palm Beach who work in sales jobs (13.12%), office and administrative support (12.62%), and management occupations (9.41%).

 West Palm Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 West Palm Beach is an extremely ethnically-diverse city.
 The people who call West Palm Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Palm Beach residents report their race to be White, followed by Black or African-American.
 West Palm Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.83% of the city’s residents.
-Important ancestries of people in West Palm Beach include German, Irish, Haitian, Italian, English and Jamaican.
+People of Hispanic or Latino origin account for 23.64% of the city’s residents.
+Important ancestries of people in West Palm Beach include Irish, Italian, Haitian, and English.

 The most common language spoken in West Palm Beach is English.
 Other important languages spoken here include Spanish and French Creole.